See MPA Overview.

 Objective: Demonstrate proficiency in the use of applied analytic tools such as program evaluation, policy analysis, cost-benefit analysis, and other management decision-making tools to aid the public manager make more informed decisions; Assist public managers and other higher-level public officials to understand, analyze, and recommend appropriate solutions to complex public policy issues.
-Click here for Urban Management curriculum.
+Click here for Local Government Management curriculum.

 Objective: Understand the different management areas and techniques within the nonprofit organization, including institutional management, leadership, fund-raising, financial administration, human resources coordination, and planning and performance measurements.
 Understand the role of nonprofits as community institutions with an outward focus, including the political, economic, and inter-organizational environment, as well as marketing, legal, and government policy issues.
 Click here for Urban Nonprofit Agency Management curriculum.

 Objective: Demonstrate an understanding of public human resource policies, programs, procedures, and legal issues relevant to the field; and demonstrate knowledge of techniques employed in designing performance appraisals, recruiting and selecting employees, and developing rewards systems.
 Click here for Strategic Human Resources Management curriculum.

 Objective: Demonstrate a general comprehension of the politics, organization, policy issues and legal and financial dimensions of local economic development; and demonstrate knowledge of techniques employed in location and impact analysis, strategic planning, revenue generation, marketing, cluster development, site planning, and business recruitment, development and retention.
 Click here for Economic Development Management curriculum.

 The MPA program does require an internship course to be completed (URPA 5360).
 This 3 hour course is designed for students to earn 3 credit hours for completing a one semester long internship leading to public sector professional experience.
 There are no prerequisites that must be met before entering an internship or enrolling in URPA 5360, therefore students can immediately begin an internship within their first semester and thereafter.

 Interns are placed in a variety of government and nonprofit organizations as well as private organizations engaged in public service activities.
 Seven students requested and were placed for AY 12-13.
 Example placements between Fall 2011 and Spring 2013 include:

 Applying for Internship Credit